Egypt Travel Guide (10 days)

 You can either fly from Aswan into Sharm El-Sheikh via Cairo.
 This is only 20 minutes away from Dahab.

-Another option is a 12-hour drive where you catch a ferry at Hurghada to Sharm El-Sheikh.
+Another option is a 12-hour drive, where you catch a ferry from Hurghada to Sharm El-Sheikh.

 Day 10 – End of Traveling Egypt

-Your incredible Egypt travels has come to an end.
-Depending on where you need to fly you should take an international flight from Cairo or Sharm El-Sheikh.
+Your incredible Egypt travels have come to an end.
+Depending on where you need to fly, you should take an international flight from Cairo or Sharm El-Sheikh.

 Egypt by tour or not?

-Traveling Egypt with a tour company is a great decision.
+Traveling in Egypt with a tour company is a great decision.
 Why?
-Getting from A to B isn’t that easy and in Egypt, every little thing comes with a hassle.
-By joining a tour, you learn a lot about Egypt’s history, it makes traveling easier, safer, and you will meet a lot of like-minded people.
+Getting from A to B isn’t that easy, and in Egypt, every little thing comes with a hassle.
+By joining a tour, you learn a lot about Egypt’s history, it makes traveling safer, and easier, and you will meet a lot of like-minded people.